dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1861](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1861): Constant is expected for the parameter
+## [CA1861](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1861): A constant is expected for the parameter

 The parameter expects a constant for optimal performance.